Everything from tips to help, to common mistakes to avoid. When it comes to delay sprays, we've got you covered!

-There are a lot of delay sprays on the market claiming to be the best, but if you do the research you'll see that one stands out above the rest.
+There are a lot of premature ejaculation sprays on the market claiming to be the best, but if you do the research you'll see that one stands out above the rest.

-Give Promescent Desensitizing Delay Spray a shot and see if it works for you.
+Give Promescent Desensitizing Spray a shot and see if it works for you.

 We’re so certain you’ll like it more, that we have a 60-day money-back policy that allows for a refund if you don’t like it, even if you use it.

 Dr. Robert J Valenzuela, MD serves as a Diplomate of the American Board of Urology and is the Director of Penile Prosthesis Surgery at the Icahn School of Medicine at Mount Sinai in New York City.
 He specializes in male sexual dysfunctions and practices at Washington Heights Urology in New York.
 He founded and is President of the Northeast Mission of Hope, an organization which provides free surgical care to those in need around the globe.

 Absorption Pharmaceuticals LLC (Promescent) has strict informational citing guidelines and relies on peer-reviewed studies, academic or research institutions, medical associations, and medical experts.
 We attempt to use primary sources and refrain from using tertiary references and only citing trustworthy sources.
 Each article is reviewed, written, and updated by Medical Professionals or authoritative Experts in a specific, related field of practice.
 You can learn more about how we ensure our content is accurate and current by reading our editorial policy.